Wheel Throwing with one hand only, is it possible?

 2. Pottery making in Manchester might give you the inspiration you need.

 You’ll be designing geometric patterns on plates, glazing rustic wheel thrown mugs and maybe even creating your own ceramic art sculpture.
 Will it be worthy of your living room plinth?
 Well it doesn’t really matter, you’ll be welcomed into our Manchester pottery studio to experience the joy of learning and making pottery without judgement.
 You’ll get used to failure, develop your patience, and will even make a great pot or 2 in the process.
+You can even bring that special someone to a pottery date night in Manchester, so the can feel inspired too.
 The varied activities and things to do in our Manchester pottery classes will help you develop the skills to express yourself creatively.
 The making process will fill you with ideas, developing into a passionate craving to make more.

 3. A pottery class will connect you with a creative community in Manchester